sage-code/.github/profile/README.md

 ## Sponsors ❤️

-We grant higer priority to issues and projects created by our sponsors.
-You can sponsor [root](https://github.com/sage-code/root) or any other project that have soinsor button active.
-The sponsors are listed on GitHub.
+We grant higer priority to issues created by sponsors.
+You can any project that have soinsor button active.
+If you become a sponsor we list your name in our sponsor list in order of contribution.
 Below we list our current sponsors.
 Thank you for your generosity 🤗

 * [@sage-code/mlmoise](https://github.com/mlmoise)